aosabook/500lines/template-engine/chapter.md

 The `flush_output` function is a *closure*, which is a fancy word for a function that refers to variables outside of itself.
 Here `flush_output` refers to `buffered` and `code`.
-This simplifies our calls to the function:  we don't have to tell `flush_output` what buffer to flush, or where to flush it to, it knows all that implicitly.
+This simplifies our calls to the function:  we don't have to tell `flush_output` what buffer to flush, or where to flush it; it knows all that implicitly.

 If only one string has been buffered, then the `append_result` shortcut is used to append it to the result.
-If more than one is buffered, then all of them are used with the `extend_result` shortcut to add them to the result.
+If more than one is buffered, then the `extend_result` shortcut is used, with all of them, to add them to the result.
 Then the buffered list is cleared so more strings can be buffered.

 The rest of the compiling code will add lines to the function by appending them